dlbogdan/m99pro-canopen/README.md

 the default state of the headlight is automatic (based on internal light sensor) low beam / DRL.

-## Future Plans

-The goal is to create a proper controller for the M99 Pro, tailored to my custom e-bike build.
-The current version can control the M99 Pro, but it's just a starting point.

 Feel free to modify and use it as you wish.